univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/configuration_readme.txt

 	"delete": bool:
 	"deactivate": bool:
 	"waiting_period": int:
 },
+"output": {
+	"passwords": str: path to the new users passwords file },
 "password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input